denza/profitbricks-sdk-net/README.md

 | OTHER | Use this for any volumes that do not match one of the other licence types. |
 | UNKNOWN | This value may be inherited when you've uploaded an image and haven't set the license type.
 Use one of the options above instead. |

-The following table outlines the storage availability zones currently supported:
+The following table outlines the volume (storage) availability zones currently supported:

 | Availability Zone | Comment |
 |---|---|